University of St Andrews Students' Association: Building

 The Students' Association Building (informally known as the Union) is located on St Mary's Place, St Andrews.
-Union facilities include several bars and the University's Student Support Services.
+Union facilities include several bars and the university's Student Support Services.
 In 2013 the Students' Association Building underwent a refurbishment.
+In early 2023, it was discovered that the building had been built with RAAC, a material that is no longer considered suitable for construction, and the Club 601 was closed for an 18-month renovation period in which the roof was completely redone.
+The club and StAge officially reopened on 30 August 2024, ahead of the 2024/25 academic year.